gardarandri/BoG/README.md

 # BoG
-Programming language made for TÖL202 in the University of Iceland
+A MicroMorpho implementation made for TÖL202 in the University of Iceland.